 To control for region fixed effects, we use USDA census regions.
 These regions are selected to increase comparability with studies on overwintering losses and to isolate regionally cropping patterns.
 [Will add some summary stats on crops in each region later]

+For our analysis, we first use a logit regression to ask what factors are associated with finding neonicotinoid contamination in the hive.
+Second, we use a multivariate regression to estimate the effect of neonicotinoid contamination on nosema and varroa loads.
+We use several specifications, first with no fixed effects, then with fixed effects for region and year.
+Then we include an increasing number of controls, such as forage availability and weather.
+In the first stage, we compare those apiaries that are near neonicotinoid-treated crops whose samples are taken during planting, to other apiaries near neonicotinoid-treated crops whose samples are taken other times of year, and to apiaries who are not near neonicotinoid-treated crops.
+For the second analysis, using the fixed effects, we compare disease outcomes of those apiaries were neonics are found to apiaries tested in the same region, in the same year, during the same time of year.

 Results

-First Stage – Timing of potential exposure
+First Stage – Factors associated with neonicotinoid contamination

 The first stage examines whether an apiary with a large share of neonic-treated crops within the foraging radius would have higher probability to being contaminated by neonics during certain times of the year.
-In other words, we explore during which time of the year bees’ exposure to neonicotinoid pesticides through nearby crops would contaminate the apiary.
-We aggregated the shares of all 9 commonly treated crops and interacted these numbers with planting and bloom time.
-Planting time and bloom time are both dummy variables indicating whether any treated crops within the 2-mile radius are being planted or in bloom on the date of collection.
+In other words, we ask which time of the year do we observe neonicotinoid exposure in the apiary, and does this timing align with planting or blooming time of neonicotinoid-treated crops.
+We aggregated the percent area of all 9 commonly neonicotinoid-treated crops and interacted these numbers with planting and bloom time.
+Planting time and bloom time are both dummy variables indicating whether any treated crops within the 2-mile radius are being planted or in bloom on the date of the sample collection.

-All the specifications below show strong evidence that the share of treated crops nearby during planting time positively contributes to the likelihood of apiaries to be contaminated by neonics.
-When we controlled for year fixed effect and region fixed effect, the evidence becomes stronger with higher R-squared.
-Moreover, when we controlled for bloom time, the models appear to be even better fits with significant results.
-We also find that an increase in shares of treated crop nearby during bloom time would decrease the likelihood of apiaries to be detected with neonics when foraging and weather variables are not controlled.
-NDVI, an indicator of vegetation is negatively correlated with the likelihood at a statistically insignificant level.
-Precipitation appears to be positively correlated with the probability of contamination, but the results are not significant either.
+All the specifications below show strong evidence that the share of treated crops nearby during planting time positively contributes to the likelihood of apiaries to be contaminated by neonicotinoids.
+When we control for year fixed effects and region fixed effects, the coefficients on the interaction between neonicotinoid-treated crops during planting time increases, and the model fit improves.
+When we controlled for bloom time, we observe that, if anything, shares of treated crop nearby during bloom time are associated with a decrease in the probability that apiaries are contaminated by neonicodinoids.
+NDVI, an indicator of nearby vegetation and thus natural forace, is negatively correlated with the likelihood of observing neonicotninoids in the apiary, albeit this effect is not statistically significant.
+Precipitation and minimum temperature are slightly positively correlated with the probability of contamination, but the results are not significant either.

 Second Stage – Disease Levels